Nahid-Hasan-Nayon/Educations/README.md

 # Educations
-This contains details about my academic career.
+This contains Information about my academic career.